nburkley/nburkley.github.io/_posts/2015-07-22-localize-rails-emails.md

 Let's say we've got a `UserMailer` to notify a user they've got a new follower.

-Here's how our email template looks without any localization support:
+Here's how our email template looks without any internationalization support:

 ```html
 # app/views/user_mailer/new_follower.html.erb